albertkjoller/QuotesNMovies/index.md

 ### IMDb ratings

-Item 1 How are these in general?
-Main points of investigation of IMDb data Item 2 Is the sentiment of quotes over all time somewhat represented in the IMDb rating?
+- How are these in general?
+Main points of investigation of IMDb data
+- Is the sentiment of quotes over all time somewhat represented in the IMDb rating?
   Item 2a Overall
   Item 2b Voters
   Item 2c Critics